Exploring the Thames & Severn Canal

 A good place to start walking this section is at Wallbridge Upper Lock, adjacent to the Cotswold Canals Trust Visitor Centre with, perhaps, a short detour to see the nearby Stroud Brewery Bridge & Wallbridge Lower Lock.

-Car parking: Stroud railway station or Cheapside Car Park, around 200-300m from the canal.
+Car parking: Stroud railway station or Cheapside Car Park, around 200-300m from the canal on foot.

 There are a 3-4 unofficial parking places at Daneway, but these are quite popular!

-As the climb implies, there are a significant number of locks on this section (26), most are in a fairly poor state of repair.
-However, the route does include the impressive new canal section at Capel's Mill in Stroud (not far from the start point), and the recently restored Griffins Mill & Ham Mill Locks.
+As the climb implies, there are a significant number of locks on this section (26).
+Most of these are in a fairly poor state of repair.
+However, the route does include the impressive new canal section at Capel's Mill in Stroud (not far from the start point), and the recently restored Bowbridge, Griffins Mill & Ham Mill Locks.

 For a shorter walk (5.1km / 3.2 miles) Chalford to Daneway is a good option.
 With a start point of Bell Lock at the bottom of Cowcombe Hill, Chalford.
-A challenge here might be finding somewhere nearby to park.
+A challenge here might be finding somewhere nearby to park, as there is a very popular cafe nearby.

-There is no towpath through Sapperton Tunnel (and the tunnel is impassible anyway), so the route is over the top.
+There was never a towpath through Sapperton Canal Tunnel (and the tunnel is impassible anyway), so the route is over the top.
 This may require some extra care when navigating to avoid unnecessary detours.
+This route follows along parts of several long distance footpaths including Wysis Way and the Thames & Severn Way.

 Surprisingly there is evidence of the canal on this route if one knows what to look for.
 Heading out of Sapperton towards Coates there are a number of beech tree covered mounds quite close to the road.
 These mark the sites of some of the shafts sunk during tunnel construction.